mms-livestream/doc/slate/source/index.html.md

 Operation of transcode with ffmepg
-Fork a child, cut in small piece of x sec the stream et trancode it in mp4 with the choice of bitrate and definition.
+Fork a child, cut in small piece of x sec the stream et trancode it in mp4 with the choice of bitrate and definition. use mp4box for taking y (number of quality availble) small pieces and transcode it in .m4s with mpd generation and mp4 generation for metadata.